Skagit Valley College is back! We are pleased to announce SVC will return to face-to-face operations for Summer and Fall!

 - For questions specific to a course (course content, assignment due dates, tests, etc.), please contact your instructor via email.
 Look up instructor contact information.

 - For general questions related to learning technologies (for example, Canvas, Zoom, Office 365, Google Docs, MySVC), please contact the eLearning Help Request.

 The term “remote instruction” and “online instruction” mean the same thing and are used interchangeably.

 The expectation for online instruction is that students and instructors are not required to be online in a synchronous environment (I.e. interacting in the same physical or virtual location at the same time).

-What does synchronous and asynchronous in remote (online) instruction mean?
+What do synchronous and asynchronous in remote (online) instruction mean?

-With synchronous remote (online) instruction, instructor and students make pre-arranged virtual meetings.
-Virtual meetings allow instructors and students to share information, ask and answer questions instantly, through video conferencing and instant messaging application such as Zoom.
+With synchronous remote (online) instruction, instructors and students make pre-arranged virtual meetings.
+Virtual meetings allow instructors and students to share information, ask and answer questions instantly, through video conferencing and instant messaging applications such as Zoom.